Snuifies/SpringBootAngularSkeleton/README.md

 # SpringBootAngularSkeleton
 Skeleton to get up and running with Spring Boot and Angular

-Checkout
+Checkout: git clone

 in the SpringBootAngularSkeleton folder run
 $ mvn package

 The build will